Posted on August 19, 2020 by Rose H. Robbins, Esq.

-Compensable time under the FLSA laws means all the time for which your employer must pay you for working.
-Salary and overtime wages are often confusing to employees.
-FLSA compensable time means all time where employee is required to be on the employer’s premises, on duty or at a designated work place.
-Thus, you may be entitled to be paid for time in addition to your scheduled hours.
-So your actual compensable time which may be different than what is appearing on your timecards or paychecks.
+Compensable time under the FLSA laws means all the time for which your employer must pay you.
+The interplay of salary and overtime wage ideas confuse employees.
+You may be entitled to be paid for time in addition to your scheduled hours.
 The application of FLSA law in a particular workplace situation can be complicated.
-The Law Office of Rose H. Robbins, J.D. offers a free phone consultation to see if you may be entitled to additional compensable overtime.
-Call us at (954) 946-8130 now or use the form at end of page to contact us for your individual free consultation with a lawyer.
+The Law Office of Rose H. Robbins offers a free phone consultation to see if you may be entitled to additional compensable overtime.
+Call us at (954) 946-8130 now or use the form below to contact us for your individual free consultation with a lawyer.

 1.)
 Rest and Meal Breaks:

 2.)
 Employees “Suffered or Permitted” to work.
 Work not requested but suffered or permitted to be performed is work time that must be paid for by the employer.
-For example, an employee may voluntarily continue to work at the end of the shift to finish an assigned task or to correct errors.
 The reason why the employee has continued to work is immaterial.
-The additional hours are work time and are compensable.
+The additional hours are work time and are compensable!

 3.)
 Waiting Time.
-The facts may show that the employee was engaged to wait (which is work time) or the facts may show that the employee was waiting to be engaged (which is not work time).
-For example, a secretary who reads a book while waiting for dictation or a fireman who plays checkers while waiting for an alarm is working during such periods of inactivity.
-These employees have been “engaged to wait.”
+The facts may show that the employee was engaged to wait (which is compensable) or the facts may show that the employee was waiting to be engaged (which is not compensable).

 4.)
 On-Call Time.
 An employee who is required to remain on call on the employer’s premises is working while “on call.”
 An employee who is required to remain on call at home, or who is allowed to leave a message where he/she can be reached, is not working (in most cases) while on call.
-Additional constraints on the employee’s freedom could require this time to be compensated.
+Calculating compensable time is more complicated for “on-call” time.